edkvm/majorminorbuild/content/about.md

 ### A Prototype, A Test

-This site is built .
+This site was built during a course I took, Design: Creation of Artifacts in Society.
+I wanted to explore a new way of bringing content to software developers.